DDDimitrovvv/BRAIN/README.md

 Some Brain tasks

-In this repository you can find a three different tasks:
+In this repository you can find a three source codes of different tasks:

 1. --------------- Sorting_prototype_Program_C++.cpp  ------------------------------